How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

 Why the Old Stitching Workflow Broke for Weekly Output

-For about fourteen months, Hana's process looked like this.
+For about fourteen months, Jordan's process looked like this.
 She generated background textures and abstract shapes in one AI tool, exported as PNG, dragged them into Canva.
 She designed UI mockups in Figma, screenshotted them, brought them into the same Canva file.
 She hand-drew arrows and annotations in Procreate on her tablet, exported to her photo roll, AirDropped to laptop, dropped into Canva.
 Every slide was a small reconciliation between four file formats and three color profiles.

 The tab count was its own problem.
 By slide six the laptop fan was running.
 By slide eight she had a 60-megabyte Canva file that took eleven seconds to scroll.
 Procreate exports were larger than they needed to be because she kept the layered .procreate files in case she needed to come back.
 Versioning lived in filenames: slide-3-final-v4-fixed.png.